Theseus-Aegis/Mods/addons/slideshow/README.md

 # About

-Improves Whiteboards with ability to have slide-shows on them and control them with a controller (another object).
+Adds ability to have slide-shows on them and control them with a controller (another object).

 ### Authors